Sponsor: Medicenna Therapeutics, Inc. (industry)

 Planned enrollment: 115

-Goal: The trial aims to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics, and preliminary anti-tumor activity of MDNA11 both as a monotherapy and in conjunction with pembrolizumab in patients with advanced solid tumors.
+Goal: Evaluate the safety, tolerability, recommended doses for expansion, pharmacokinetics, pharmacodynamics, and preliminary anti-tumor activity of MDNA11, a long-acting IL-2 beta-only superkine, administered as monotherapy or in combination with pembrolizumab in advanced solid tumors.

 Key Inclusion Criteria: